syncfusion/blazor-docs/src/notifications/progress-bar/range.md

 component: "Progress Bar"

-description: "Learn here all about Range of Syncfusion Progress Bar (SfProgressBar) component and more."
+description: "Learn here all about range of Syncfusion Progress Bar (SfProgressBar) component and more."
 ---

 # Range in Blazor Progress Bar (SfProgressBar)

-Range represents the entire span of the Progress Bar and it can be defined using [`Minimum`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_Minimum) and [`Maximum`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_Maximum) properties.
+The range represents the entire span of the progress bar and it can be defined using [`Minimum`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_Minimum) and [`Maximum`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_Maximum) properties.

 ```csharp
 @using Syncfusion.Blazor.ProgressBar